-6.4 Under the Localism Act 2011 proposals for local business rate retention came into effect from April 2013.
+6.4 Under the Localism Act 2011, proposals for local business rate retention came into effect from April 2013.
 Since then the Government has been reporting its intention to fundamental change the way councils are funded. .
 A commitment to implement a new Business Rates Retention (BRR) model has been given for several years.
-In the September 2019 Spending Review the Government confirmed that it would aim to implement a 75% BRR model in 2021/22 to provide further time to work with the sector on options for delivering the review of relative needs and resources, and in reforming and improving the business rates retention system, including addressing such issues as backdated appeals on local authority income.
-Due to the impact of Covid-19, this target date has slipped again and there is still uncertainty as to what the model will look like, how it will operate and from what date it will be effective.
-Further information is expected to be provided on the future direction of travel in this area as the new financial year progresses.
+The November 2021 Spending did not include an infraction on the Fair funding review.
+However the written statement issued alongside the Provisional Local Government Finance Settlement indicated that the Review.
+Further consultation on this area is expected in this area as the new financial year progresses.
 Provision has been included in the plan to provide assurance on the system and controls in place to calculate and collect business rate income.